How to Login into WordPress Admin: A Step-by-Step Guide for Beginners

 • yourwebsite.com/wp-login.php

 You can enter this URL in your browser’s address bar to reach the login screen.
-However, some website owners prefer to change the wp-admin URL for security reasons.
+However, some website owners prefer to change the WP-Admin URL for security reasons.
 If you’ve customized it, use the new URL instead of the default one.

 Some hosting providers also offer direct access to the admin panel from their website section, eliminating the need to enter the login link manually.